amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

           Shouldn't the second argument to `disconnect` be `company`?

-We should have the second type be "" (to be consistent with what we use in the final lens)
+Correct.
+However, in signsight, we should change the example such that the second type is "" (to be consistent with what we use in the full lens)

-BCP: ??
-AFM: In hindsight, I think I will just delete this question - it's more of a "finding-errata" question than an actual one

                                 -------------